TeaByte/telegram-upload-api/README.md

    cd telegram-upload-api
    ```

-2. **Setup Localhost DenvKV**
+2. **Setup Localhost DenoKV**

-   Use the following Docker command to mounts a local folder into the container to store the database, and it hosts a denoKV Connect endpoint at `http://localhost:4512` with an access of `234xs266623t`.
+   Use the following Docker command to mounts a local folder into the container to store the database, and it hosts a denoKV Connect endpoint at `http://localhost:4512` with an access token `234xs266623t`.

    ```sh
    docker run -it --init -p 4512:4512 -v ./data:/data ghcr.io/denoland/denokv --sqlite-path /data/denokv.sqlite serve --access-token 234xs266623t